 EasyLaw is no 1 Legal App in Malaysia – with 1 out of 4 Malaysian lawyers using our mobile app.

-It all started with a very chill catch-up gathering with my friends (we went to the same High School) – we were discussing about what industry should be the next BIG thing, as long as technology is being introduced.
+It all starts with a very chill catch-up gathering with my friends (we went to the same High School).
+We were discussing about what industry should be the next BIG thing, as long as new technology is coming.

 That’s also how we design our tagline , EASY stands for Efficiently, Affordable & Simple to You.

 1 in 5 lawyers in Malaysia is using EasyLaw’s App.
 What accounts for this popularity?

 We design a very good mobile app – where we always focus on providing values to the ecosystem we want to serve: lawyers & property-related parties.
 We are the 1st mobile app that put all the property related calculators.
 Top 10 statutes of Malaysia into a single app and the mobile app is FREE.
 Who doesn’t like FREE stuff right?